+Commencement information

 Column 1 Column 2 Column 3

 Provisions Commencement Date/Details

-1. The whole of The day after this Act receives the Royal
+1. The whole of this Act The day after this Act receives the Royal Assent.

-this Act Assent.

-e: This table relates only to the provisions of this Act as originally enacted.
+This table relates only to the provisions of this Act as originally enacted.
 It will not be amended to deal with any later amendments of this Act.